maximilian-gelbrecht/MCBB.jl/docs/src/basic_usage.md

 As we see the cluster membership diagram really shows the onset of the synchronization.

+## Solution Object

+The solution object stores all the measures and some other information. [`Introspective Features`](@ref) in this manual goes into some more detail about it, but it is important to note that every of the measures are ordered in the following way:
+    * first: all per dimension measures in the same order as in the `eval_funcs` array (default: 1: mean, 2: SD, 3: KL-Div)
+    * then: all global measures
+    * optional: for routines that also incorporate the parameters, they are last in order.
+This order plays a role for all routines that work with one of the measures.

 ## Distance Matrix/Metric

+The distance matrix calculation is one of these cases.
+When we assign the weights in the call to distance matrix, we have to adhere to this ordering.
+For the example above `[1.,0.75,0.,1.]` thus means: weight 1. on mean, 0.75 on SD, 0. on KL-Div and 1. on the parameter.
-The clustering is based on a suitable distance matrix.
-This calculation is performed with ['distance_matrix'](@ref).
+The clustering is based on the distance matrix.
+Its calculation is performed with ['distance_matrix'](@ref).
 Naturally they are many ways how to define a distance matrix between the solutions.
 They are two main different variants in the library so far

 * Directly compute the difference between the individual values of the measures with a suitable norm.
 This is the default option (with an L1-norm used)
 * For each measure first compute a histogram or empirical CDF for each run and compare these with each other.
 For this purpose the keyword `histograms=true` needs to be set.
 This is recommended when investigating systems with many (more or less) identical subparts such as oscillator networks and the specific position/number of a single oscillator is not important.
 The default measure to compare the histograms is the 1-Wasserstein distance.

+## Clustering

+So far, we used mainly DBSCAN for the clustering.
+In principal, one can also use other clustering algorithms though.
+DBSCAN also returns a "Noise Cluster"/Outlier.
+In the standard julia implemenation this is Cluster "0", here for all routines the Outliers are Cluster "1" and all other clusters have the following ascending numbers.

 ## How-to define your own systems.